-From the latest Census estimates and the current rate of change, we estimate Indiana's population in 2016 at 6,641,480.
+From the latest Census estimates and the current rate of change, we estimate Indiana's population in 2018 at 6.70 million.

 Yearly estimates are given for states within the US, and the most recent suggests Indiana’s population had increased to 6,619,680 in 2015.
 The state has a population density of 181 people per square mile, which ranks it as the 16th most densely populated state in the country.
 Indiana has a 2016 growth rate of 0.33%, which ranks 29th.